Concrete Foundation Leak Repair Made Easy

-5. Using the syringe provided or water bottle, flush some water into each injection port; this will see if the port is open to inject resin and provide moisture that polyurethane injection resins need to start the chemical reaction foaming.
+5. Using the syringe provided or water bottle, flush some water into each injection port; this will see if the port is open to inject resin and provide the moisture that polyurethane injection resins need to start the chemical reaction foaming.
 Flushing water will also show if an adequate job of sealing the

 6. Install a static mixing tube on the end of a cartridge and install it into the dual dispensing tool.
-A feed hose will make it easier to get at hard to reach ports.
+A feed hose will make it easier to get at hard-to-reach ports.

 7. Start at the lowest level port of the foundation crack in the wall.
 Start injecting in this port slowly until it arrives at the next port above.
 Cap this port and move up to the next port and repeat the process until completed.
 Once you get to the last port, all of the previous work is now waterproof.

 When is this kit not suitable, and you should use Epoxy?